How My Intent To Help

-Almost 15 months of my life was invested into SaveTheSoldiers.com.
+Starting in 2006, I invested about 15 months of my life in SaveTheSoldiers.com.
 It was 15 months, where I would learn some tough lessons and ultimately conclude, this project was a distraction in my life.

 So, how did an innocent project to support the military turn out to distract us without even realizing it?
 Before I answer that question, let me start by telling why I share this story.